 It is crucial to cooperate with line managers as they can play a dual role in L&D training.
 They are the ones who work closely with staff and have perfect insight into staff performance, skills, and what needs to be trained.
 That information is valuable input for L&D Managers to craft and innovate course materials.
 Moreover, line managers also serve as training advocates for their subordinates.

-Line managers need to be convinced that the training program will have desired outcomes and it will bridge crucial skill gaps.
+Line managers need to be convinced that the stakeholder management training program will achieve the desired outcomes and bridge crucial skill gaps.
 The training has to encourage sharing knowledge amongst their teams and across projects.
-Furthermore, training should boost team working and collaboration.
+Furthermore, training should boost teamwork and collaboration.

 The whole L&D is among the key stakeholders interested in learning programs since they are involved in key training.
 The entire team must cooperate with the L&D Manager to arrange basic and advanced training such as orientation for new staff or technical training.